-Note: This table shows, for voucher schools in urban markets, the entry rate, exit rate, and number of active schools, differentiating by degree of exposure to the SEP policy.
+Note: The first three columns of this table show, for all schools in urban markets, the entry rate, exit rate, and the number of active schools in 2006 and 2015, differentiating by type of school (public, private voucher, or private non-voucher).
+The last two columns of the table show the same statistics only for voucher schools in urban markets, differentiating by degree of exposure to the SEP policy.
 The measure of exposure to the policy is calculated as the share of SEP eligible students that live within a 0.5 km radius from the school.
-High (low) exposure is defined as having a level of exposure above (below) the 80^{th} (20^{th}) percentile of 2007's exposure distribution.
-This implies that close to 40% of voucher schools in urban markets are accounted for in this table).
+High (low) exposure is defined as having a level of exposure above the 80th (below the 20th) percentile of 2007's exposure distribution.
+This implies that close to 40% of voucher schools in urban markets are accounted for in this two columns.